patil-sandhya/shocking-grade-9442/README.md

 # shocking-grade-9442

-# Name Of The Project :- Dream Destine.
+# Project Name :- Dream Destine.
-What is Dream Destine?
+# What is Dream Destine?
 Dream Destine is a travel website, where we aim to transform your wanderlust into extraordinary experiences.
 We offer a comprehensive range of services, including meticulously crafted tour packages and hassle-free hotel bookings, ensuring that your journey is nothing short of unforgettable.

+Features & Pages -
+Index Page |
+Home Page |
+Login Page |
+Sign Up Page |
+Hotel Page |
+Destination Page |
+Payment |
+Admin Dashboard

 **logo**

 # Group Project